High school basketball playoffs: North Murray heats up to secure Sweet 16 berth; Christian Heritage dominates in second half to reach second round

 The Mountaineers made sure that third lead of 10-plus points came without enough time for a third comeback.

 A hot-and-cold North Murray offense got hot at the right time and led the Mountaineers (23-3) to a 72-61 home victory over Banks County (19-10) and a berth in the 2A Sweet 16.
-The third ever appearance in the second round will come when the Mountaineers will play at South Atlanta on Saturday.
+The third ever appearance in the second round will come when the Mountaineers will play at South Atlanta on Saturday at 6 p.m.
 North Murray could reach the quarterfinals for the first time in school history.

 After a slow first quarter, and despite Judson Petty’s seven points in the opening frame, North Murray trailed 11-10.
 The first big spurt from the Mountaineers and their breakneck-pace offense led to an 11-0 run, buoyed by a pair of Zavon McDade 3-pointers, to start the second quarter.